zz85/packet_radar/README.md

 # Packet Radar

-Packet Radar is an experimental realtime network traffic visualization.
+Packet Radar is an experimental realtime network traffic analyzer and visualizer.

 It captures packets like pcap and displays the information in various ways like wireshark.